DrThomasAger/smile/README.md

 Write **structured prompts** in a **consistent way** for ***predictably positive results!***

 Imagine this moment in prompt engineering as the moment when raw text became HTML, or unstructured data became markdown.

-Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) to read.
+Now unstructured prompt text can evolve into the ***(: Smile*** prompt language for Large Language Models (LLMs) and humans to read.

 ***(: Smile*** is a structured markup for increasing instruction following in prompts.
 It does this by providing clear sections when writing prompts using token efficient, understandable to the model and the human, and positive ***(: Smile*** markup!